[CLOSED] Thailand Street Food @ Paya Lebar

 Bangkok is named one of the best cities in the world for street food.
-You may have missed one of the best part of Thailand if you have never grabbed a snack from the roadside push cart, tuck in some of the best desserts from the night market or sitting on a plastic or wooden stool along the street of Bangkok enjoying the various local food, fresh fruit juices or a bowl of Thai style noodle etc. It is simply amazing to find how delicious Thai food it is.
+You may have missed one of the best part of Thailand if you have never grabbed a snack from the roadside push cart, wolfed down some of the best desserts from the night market or sat on a plastic or wooden stool along the street of Bangkok enjoying the various local food.
+It is simply amazing to find how delicious Thai food it is.

-Singaporean love of Thai food provides good incentive for the Thai eateries sprouting in this part of the island.
+Singaporeans’ love for Thai food provides good incentives for the Thai eateries sprouting in this part of the island.
 There are some real good and authentic Thai foods around and one of the latest additions is a humble Thai style noodle stall in a Coffeeshop along Paya Lebar road.

 Tom Yum Pork Noodle (soup) $4.5